psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

 Current 3PMs available:
 - FSS Overlay
-- Cockpit Lights Mod (requires fix for FDev U13)
+- Enhanced Biome Overlay

 In development:
-- Cockpit Paint Mod
+- Cockpit Paint Mod (if you'd like to beta test, post a message on the [EDHM Discord](https://discord.gg/MtBszksjMr))

 ## To install 3PMs